OBOAcademy/obook/docs/lesson/ontology-alignment.md

 ### Disease ontology mappings
 Medical terminology and ontology mapping is a huge deal in medical informatics ([example](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/mapping_projects/index.html)).
 [Mondo](https://github.com/monarch-initiative/mondo) is a particularly rich source of well provenanced disease ontology mappings.

+## Further reading
+- A great overview can be found in ["Tackling the challenges of matching biomedical ontologies" (Faria et al 2018)](https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-017-0170-9)
+- A yearly competition of ontology matching systems is held by the [Ontology Alignment Evaluation Initiative (OAEI)](https://oaei.ontologymatching.org/).
+The challenge [results](http://oaei.ontologymatching.org/2020/results/) are a useful guide to identifying systems for matching you may want to try.